The Future Self Kit

 What it's worth

-Structured self-authoring works — it's a real category, from low-cost writing programs around $30 to the executive coaching that opens with this exact exercise at $29,000 for twelve sessions.
+Structured self-authoring works.
+It's a real category, from low-cost writing programs around $30 to the executive coaching that opens with this exact exercise, the kind of engagement that runs well into five figures.

 A $30 program hands you the prompts and leaves you alone with them.
 Coaching gives you the method and a guide, at a price most people can't justify for one question.

-The Future Self Kit sits in between — the coach's actual sequence, an AI advisor built from your own answers, and a read matched to your quiz result.
+The Future Self Kit sits in between: the coach's actual sequence, an AI advisor built from your own answers, and a playbook for the way your fuel type bends the work.

 Everything you get